House of Whipcord: Production

-The film was Walker's first collaboration with screenwriter David McGillivray, who went on to write a further three films for him.
-It also marked the horror film debut of actress Sheila Keith, who went on to star in four more films for Walker.
-"House of Whipcord" opens with the ironic credit: "This film is dedicated to those who are disturbed by today's lax moral codes and who eagerly await the return of corporal and capital punishment".

-Filming locations

-The film was shot on location in London and the Forest of Dean, Gloucestershire, England.
-The prison in the film was Littledean Jail, Littledean, Gloucestershire.
+The film was shot on location in London and the Forest of Dean, Gloucestershire, England during the summer of 1973.
+The prison in the film was Littledean Jail, in the village of Littledean, Gloucestershire.

-Music

-The film's music was composed and conducted by Stanley Myers who went on to compose four more films for Walker.

 Release

+The film opened at the London Pavilion on 28 March 1974.
+In the United States, House of Whipcord was distributed by American International Pictures.
+In 1975, AIP reissued it under a new title, The Photographer's Model, in a double feature package with Thriller – A Cruel Picture (1973) re-titled Hooker's Revenge.

-Critical response
+Critical reception

+The British Film Institute's Monthly Film Bulletin wrote: "House of Whipcord charts the dark side of the Festival of Light with a pop-Freud vengeance. ...
+The foundations seem laid for another Horror Hospital, but Pete Walker, following David McGillivray's no-nonsense script, has chosen to play it straight; the result is both his own best film to date, and one of those rare psychological horror movies that fits more in the line of Michael Powell's near-brilliant Peeping Tom [1960] than of Hammer's maniacs, paranoiacs and the rest."

 Allmovie called it a "disturbingly effective horror film", writing that "Many viewers will be offended by the film's repressive right-wing tone, but its genuine scares and creepy atmosphere will outweigh its philosophical offenses for most horror fans."

 Halliwell's Film Guide described the film as a "low budget psychological horror that stylishly achieves its object: to disturb", and quotes Derek Elley in Films and Filming: "Shows that something worthwhile in the entertainment-horror market can be done for the tiny sum of £60,000".

-David Pirie wrote in Time Out: "An above average sexploitation/horror that has been put together with some polish and care from a fairly original script.
-The film is dedicated ironically to all those who wish to see the return of capital punishment in Britain, and it's about a senile old judge and his wife who are so appalled by current permissiveness that they set up a gruesome house of correction for young girls.
+David Pirie wrote in Time Out: "An above average sexploitation/horror that has been put together with some polish and care from a fairly original script. ...
 The only trouble is that the film undercuts its potentially interesting Gothic theme by some leering emphases, and the final result is likely to be seen and appreciated only by the people who will take the dedication at its face value."